Matyrobbrt/Cy4Shot.github.io/index.md

 </ul>

 ## My mods
 I don't finish many mods but I love to make mods for my friends!
-So far I only have 2 releases on curseforge, but there is a lot more to come:
+So far I have 5 releases on curseforge, but there is a lot more to come:
+ - <a href="https://www.curseforge.com/minecraft/mc-mods/item-stitching-fix">Item Stitching Fix</a>
+ - <a href="https://www.curseforge.com/minecraft/mc-mods/itemchat">Item Chat</a>
  - <a href="https://www.curseforge.com/minecraft/mc-mods/stone-fence-gates">Stone Fence Gates Mod</a>
  - <a href="https://www.curseforge.com/minecraft/mc-mods/siege-ladders-mod">Siege Ladders Mod</a>
  - <a href="https://www.curseforge.com/minecraft/mc-mods/moai">Moai</a>
- - <a href="https://www.curseforge.com/minecraft/mc-mods/item-stitching-fix">Item Stitching Fix</a>